I've been with baby Patricia 24 hours a day, says Christine Lampard, but now it's back to the TV studio

 The Loose Women star said the little one would even tell her father, Frank Lampard, “Mummy is not talking to you,” as the pair have spent so much time together during the coronavirus crisis.

-Christine, who is from Newtownards, will step in presenting ITV's Lorraine for two stints over the summer while Lorraine Kelly is on holiday but said she is not concerned her one-year-old daughter will miss her too much.
+Lampard, who is from Newtownards,will step in presenting ITV’s Lorraine for two stints over the summer while Lorraine Kelly is on holiday but said she is not concerned her one-year-old daughter will miss her too much.

 She said: “I am 100% her world because I’ve been with her 24 hours a day.
 Frank actually being at home for a big chunk at the beginning of lockdown was fantastic, as much as it was for the awful reasons we were there.